geethagrs/NetworkWalks-CyberSecurity/Lab1-B082-GR/README.md

 ## Problem 2.
 VirtualBox VT-x / Virtualization Error

-The VM initially failed to start because hardware virtualization was disabled in the system firmware/BIOS.
+in some systems / laptos,  VM initially failed to start because hardware virtualization will be in  disabled state in the system firmware/BIOS.

-The issue was resolved by:
+The issue can be resolved by:

 1. Restarting the computer.
 2. Entering BIOS/UEFI settings.